ilpropheta/playground-ot4mmv6n/markdowns/exercise3.md

 std::tuple<string, int, bool> checkedIn = {"marco", 31, true};
 ```

 Since in C++ tuples are not named (e.g. anonymous), they constitute a sort of *lingua franca* for structured data - e.g. you can pack your data into a tuple and process it with a uniform interface.
 For this reason, tuples are also an important building block of *generic programming* in C++.
+For example, tuples are the simplest form of static "list of types" and can be used for several purposes in libraries and also business code.

 Operations on *ADT*s can be defined by using **pattern matching**: